martinjaros/nanotalk2/README.md

 Nanotalk distributed multimedia service
 =======================================

-This is a simple, distributed voice client for Linux desktop.
+This is a simple, distributed voice client.
 It can be used for simple calls between nodes;
 the peer node is specified by its ID (or an alias you assigned to this ID).
 The client will search the network by querying nodes it already knows and once the target node is found, an encrypted audio stream is created.

-I made this project out of pure interest in the topic mostly for demonstration purposes.
-If you actually want to use it practically there is a need for better GUI and more features, but feel free to use this project or its parts for your own application.

 Build and install
 ---------------------------------------